 armasm syntax directive GNU syntax directive Description SPACE .org Allocate a zeroed block of memory.
 The armasm syntax SPACE directive allocates a zeroed block of memory with the specified size.
 The GNU assembly .org directive zeroes the memory up to the given address.
 The address must be greater than the address at which the directive is placed.

+Example: Creating a 100-byte zeroed block of memory using the armasm syntax SPACE directive

-The following example shows the armasm syntax and GNU syntax methods of creating a 100-byte zeroed block of memory using these directives: ; armasm syntax ; implementation start_address SPACE 0x100 // GNU syntax implementation start_address: .org start_address + 0x100 Note: If label arithmetic is not required, the GNU assembly .space directive can be used instead of the .org directive.
-However, Arm recommends using the .org directive wherever possible.
+The following example shows the armasm syntax and GNU syntax methods of creating a 100-byte zeroed block of memory using these directives:

+'''

+; armasm syntax

+; implementation

+start_address SPACE 0x100

+'''